Like most M7 MBA programs, MIT Sloan interviews are by invitation only.

 In 250 words or less, please describe a time when you contributed toward making a work environment or organization more welcoming, inclusive, and diverse.”

-Channel your authenticity and courage to show how you have already engaged this capacity – and then make clear where you hope to let it shine at MIT.
-Show, don’t tell – give them the scene, then tie the story to what the implications are for your future.
+Channel your authenticity and courage to show how you have already engaged in this capacity – and then make clear where you hope to let it shine at MIT.
+Show, don’t tell – give them the scene, then tie the story to the implications for your future.
 Self-reflection is essential here: Remember that diversity and inclusion can be about race and ethnicity, but also gender, sexual orientation, religion, disability, politics, age, and other realms.
 How are you inviting diverse perspectives, creating a welcoming work environment where differences are valued, and cultivating awareness of the less visible forces that shape decision-making and group dynamics?

 It’s also excellent foreshadowing for the questions you can expect in your interview, as they tend to skew toward behavioral.
 Like many programs, Sloan perceives past behavior as a predictor of your future potential, and you can anticipate that your interviewer will want to explore this in more depth during your interview.